Guanbo-W/Transportability_STE/README.md

 with the specified $n$ (sum of sample sizes of internal and extenal population) and $n_m$ (sample size of internal population).

+The results are show in plots.
+They show the doubly robustness property of teh estimator.

 `External_Mis` contains the code to show the biases and standard deviations of
 1. (Doubly robust estimator) $\widehat \psi_{a=1}(\tilde{X}=3)$,